mas-bandwidth/reliable/README.md

 reliable_endpoint_clear_acks( endpoint );
 ```

-Update each endpoint once per-frame, so it keeps track of network connection stats like latency, packet loss and bandwidth sent, received and acked:
+And make sure to update each endpoint once per-frame, so it keeps track of network connection stats like latency, packet loss and bandwidth sent, received and acked:

 ```c
 reliable_endpoint_update( endpoint, time );
 ```

+See the [stats.c](stats.c) example for more details.

 When you are finished with an endpoint, destroy it: